Probate Q&A Series

 List every person or entity with an ownership interest.

-2. Prepare the Complaint:
+2. Prepare the Petition:

 • A legal description of the property.